PrettyCoffee/fluidity/README.md

 * You could just use [my hosted](https://prettycoffee.github.io/startpage/) version.

-* If you want your own copy, head to the `/static/js/runtime-main.ae06b328.js` file and search for `/startpage/`.
-Replace it with `./` and you should be fine :)
+* If you want your own copy, head to the `gh-pages` branch, download its contents, replace the string `/startpage/` in the `/static/js/runtime-main.ae06b328.js` file with `./` and you should be fine :)